Cricket (musical): After 1986

 Lloyd Webber re-used several of Crickets tunes for commercial projects.
 The melodies of "All I Ask of Life", "Fools Like Me", and the verses of "As the Seasons Slip Fruitlessly By" were adapted into "Anything but Lonely", "Mermaid Song", and the scene "George's House at Pau" in the 1989 musical Aspects of Love.
 In addition, "One Hot Afternoon" and the chorus of "As the Seasons Slip Fruitlessly By" eventually became "As If We Never Said Goodbye", and a bridge for "This Time Next Year" in the 1993 musical Sunset Boulevard.

 This meant that Cricket, which had been extremely well received, was a dead item and could never be expanded into a full theatrical musical, a fact that greatly distressed Tim Rice.

 No commercial recording has been made of the show; an official recording was begun, but then abandoned before completion.
+A non-commercial demo recording was made in 1986.
 The Cricket libretto was later published in the 2004 book A Breathless Hush...: The MCC Anthology of Cricket Verse.

 The opening number, "The Summer Game", was recorded in 2011 by the men's vocal group Cantabile for their album Songs of Cricket.